-We do not currently offer annuities.
+We do not currently market annuities.
 See the caption Annuities for discussion of the Annuity segment.

-As previously mentioned, the investment segment's pretax profitability, or excess investment income, declined in both 2013 and 2012.
-Profitability in this segment is based on three major components: net investment income, required interest on net policy liabilities (interest applicable to insurance products), and financing costs.
+The investment segment's pretax profitability, or excess investment income, is based on three major components: net investment income, required interest on net policy liabilities (interest applicable to insurance products), and financing costs.
+In 2014, net investment income rose 3%, compared with 2% in 2013.
+As we view our segments, net investment income rose 3% in both periods.
+At the same time, our investment portfolio grew 3% and 9% in 2014 and 2013, respectively.
 In recent years, net investment income has not grown as fast as the portfolio.
 One reason that investment income has grown at a lower rate than mean invested assets has grown in recent years is that new investments have been made at yield rates lower than the yield rates earned on securities that matured or were otherwise disposed of.
 Also, there is sometimes a lag between the time when proceeds from maturities and dispositions are received and when the proceeds are reinvested, during which the funds are held in cash.
 Growth in total investment income is also somewhat negatively affected by Torchmark's share repurchase program (described later under this caption), which has diverted cash that could have otherwise been used to acquire investments.
-In 2013, net investment income rose 2% (3% as in accordance with our segment analysis) while the portfolio (at amortized cost) grew 9%.
+In 2014, net investment income was negatively impacted by events affecting our Medicare Part D business.
+Under the program, we are required to cover certain claim costs in the current period that are the federal government's responsibility, but are not reimbursed until late in the next calendar year.
+This delay in reimbursement substantially reduced our funds available for investment in 2014, with the result of reduced investment income in 2014 and 2015.

 The interest required on net policy liabilities is deducted from net investment income, and generally grows in conjunction with the net policy liabilities that are supported by the invested assets.
 The lower newmoney yields resulting from the low-interest-rate environment noted above have compressed excess investment income as required interest has continued to grow at approximately the same rate that net policy liabilities have grown.
 We have implemented certain strategies to offset this effect, including increasing premium rates on sales of new products as discussed under the caption Investments.
 Financing costs, which consist of the interest required for debt service on our long and short-term debt, are also deducted from net investment income.
-Financing costs in 2013 were stable at \$80 million, but increased 3% in 2012.
-The 2012 increase was primarily a result of two new debt offerings issued in the latter half of 2012 as described below.
+Financing costs in 2013 were stable at \$80 million, but declined 5% in 2014.
+The 2014 decline resulted from the maturity and repayment in 2013 of our \$94.5 million principal amount 7%8% Notes.

 Torchmark's current investment policy regarding fixed maturities limits new fixed maturity acquisitions to investment-grade securities generally with longer maturities (often exceeding twenty years) that meet our quality and yield objectives.
-Approximately 96% of our invested assets at fair value consist of fixed maturities of which 96% were investment grade at December 31, 2013.
+Approximately 97% of our invested assets at fair value consist of fixed maturities of which 96% were investment grade at December 31, 2014.
 The average quality rating of the portfolio was A-.
 The portfolio contains no securities backed by sub prime or Alt-A mortgages, no direct investment in residential mortgages, no counterparty risks, no credit default swaps, or other derivative contracts.
 See the analysis of excess investment income and investment activities under the caption Investments in this report and Note 4-Investments in the Notes to Consolidated Statements of Operations for a more detailed discussion of this segment.